 Quantities are listed on the recipe card towards the end of this post.
 The Ingredients page has more details and lists the brands we use.

-We all know by now that this type of crust is the best for cheesecake because it's so darn easy!
-Mix two ingredients and pat them onto the cheesecake pan.
-That's it.
+We all know by now that a mix of graham cracker crumbs and melted butter is the best for cheesecake.
+And it's so darn easy!
+Mix two ingredients and pat them onto the bottom of the pan.

-- Cooling down process: cheesecakes need to cool down gradually and spend several hours in the refrigerator before being served; that's how we achieve a creamy consistency.
+Cheesecakes need to cool down gradually and spend several hours in the refrigerator before being served.

-- Mixing equipment: I make the filling by hand, with a whisk and a spatula, which is not hard if the ingredients are at room temperature.
+I make the filling by hand, with a whisk and a spatula, which is not hard if the ingredients are at room temperature.
 You can use an electric mixer for the first part when you need a lump-free cheese mixture.
 But don't use it after that, as we don't want to incorporate unwanted air.
-I don't recommend a stand mixer as it tends to overbeat preparations.

 This is a simple baked cheesecake recipe.
 You can serve it plain or with a topping.